Replicating Lavender's Greeks¶

 How Lavender handles this

-Lavender calibrates the forward price per tenor from live put-call parity, implicitly capturing the market's dividend expectations.
-The forward field on the L1 API reflects this calibrated value — not a theoretical \(S \cdot e^{(r-q)T}\) calculation.
-This is why Black-76 with our forward matches exactly, while BSM with a continuous yield approximation introduces error.
+Lavender's forward field is calibrated from live option markets and reflects the market's dividend expectations — not a theoretical \(S \cdot e^{(r-q)T}\) calculation.
+This is why Black-76 with our forward matches, while BSM with a continuous-yield approximation introduces error.

 6. Delta — Sensitivity to the Underlying¶